Essenceia/essenceia.github.io/content/projects/Floating_dragon/notes.md

 - $p \times p$ multiplication ($p = 8$ for bf16) is going to be my most expensive logic in terms of delay and area: need a low latency mul, booth (can't reuse i8 booth mul as revious design was optimized for signed bits, give yosys unsigned booth a shot?)
 - nomralization needs to wait for MSB of the multiplication to decide whether to increment in the `incrementer`
+- if I implement only the `RU` rounding mode, I can remove the rounding logic and the incrementer, and simplify the path going to the final exponent selection mux.

 ## Implementation optimization observation

 #### Adders